Netragardinc/pypykatz/README.md

 Currently supported data sources:
 1. live - reads the LSASS porcess' memory directly
 2. minidump - processes a minidump file created by dumping the LSASS process
-3. rekall (volatility fork) - processes basically ANY windows memory dumps that rekall can parse
+3. volatility3 - processes basically ANY windows memory dumps that volatility3 can parse
+4. rekall (volatility fork) - rekall project is defunct, volatility3 is a better bet
-4. pcileech - not supported anymore
+5. pcileech - not supported anymore
-5. remote - this is another project.
+6. remote - this is another project.
 TBD :)
-6. `your project here` seriously, it's super-simple to integrate.
+7. `your project here` seriously, it's super-simple to integrate.

 ### Registry processing
 Parses the registry hives to obtain stroed credentials, like NT and LM hashes, domain cached credentials (DCC/DCC2) and LSA secrets.